 6.1 Use top-down cost estimating if you have done a comparable project before.

-- Using the previous project as a benchmark, you might double the cost (if the new project will take twice as long, using the same number of people) then add in an inflation factor.
+- Using the previous project as a benchmark, you might double the cost (if the new project will take twice as long) then add an inflation factor.

 6.2 Use bottom-up cost estimating if there is no comparable project.